alexvollmer/archive.alexvollmer.com/content/posts/tools-of-2009.md

 Since switching to the Mac, I've always had at least two machines that I needed to share files between.
 For the longest time I used to store files in S3 then sync them back and forth.
 This worked, but it sucked because I had to do it manually and I had to get the order right so I didn't clobber any files.

 When [Dropbox](http://www.dropbox.com) came along, the clouds parted and the golden light of heaven shown down from above.
 Dropbox makes sharing files super-duper, idiotically simple.
-Combined with tools like [1Password](http://agilewebsolutions.com/products/1Password), having consistent data across multiple machines is like magic on a daily basis—it just works and I don't even have to think about it.
+Combined with tools like [1Password](http://agilewebsolutions.com/products/1Password), having consistent data across multiple machines is like magic on a daily basis&mdash;it just works and I don't even have to think about it.

 ## One Bus Away